What are Gastric NENs

 The main causes of hypoacidity and hypergastrinemia are:

 Pernicious anemia occurs when your body can’t absorb enough vitamin B12 to function properly.
 This type of anemia is called “pernicious” because it was once considered a deadly disease.
 Today, though, it’s relatively easy to treat.
 While vitamin B12 deficiency anemia may be caused by a lack of vitamin B12 in the diet, pernicious anemia is caused by an inability to absorb vitamin B12.
 Pernicious anemia can be autoimmune or genetic related.
+Associated with Type I.

-So called ‘carcinoid syndrome‘ is rare in gNENs and any clinical manifestation is atypical consisting exclusively of redness due to histamine production.
-Diarrhea can be a symptom of hypergastrinemia.
+So called ‘carcinoid syndrome‘ is very rare in gNENs and any clinical manifestation may be considered atypical consisting exclusively of redness due to certain peptides.
+Diarrhea can be a symptom of hypergastrinemia rather than carcinoid syndrome.
+Hypoacidity and hypergastrinemia are not carcinoid syndrome, the causes of those symptoms are listed above.

 The treatment of gNETs depends on the clinical type, disease extent, the differentiation of the lesion and the presence or absence of poor prognostic factors.
 For the purposes of this summary, Types 1, 2 and 3 are well differentiated NETs.